Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 when they reach a certain stage in the process - up to at least CV review stage.
 Lastly, upon accepting a job offer, they can communicate with the relocating cohort of candidates, their local support partner and of course the destination partner or employer.

+Note that Job chats have been designed to ensure that the source partner will always be a participant in any candidate chats.
+Coming soon in the next update to Job Chats, candidates will be able to select if they would optionally like to be notified about new chat posts by email.

 <div class="card-image-container-narrow">
   <img src="./../assets/images/v220/JobChatsCandidate.png"